Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 * Look for code reliability issues, security vulnerabilities, and unit test coverage
 * Scan all library dependencies for security vulnerabilities and compliance issues

-DSAT (Dynamic Application Security Testing):
+DAST (Dynamic Application Security Testing):

 * *For agents that run in docker containers*.
 Scan the container for security protection within the infrastructure